subarno/Comp_vision_and_img_processing/README.md

 ## Task 4 : writing a program that meets the following requirements:
 4.1  A program that implements the graph-based image segmentation using the tree-based union and find algorithm.

+## Task 5 : writing a program that meets the following requirements:
+5.1  A program for dynamic signature verification based on the (adapted) Levenshtein distance algorithm